ra559/cis106/_labs/lab2.md

 ![Warning](/assets/warning-icon.png)
 ### Special Note
 This is a canonical lab for your learning.
 You will be making more virtual machines in the future.
 I suggest you create more virtual machines and then delete them.
 For example, find out what are the minimum requirements for installing windows 10 and then make a windows 10 virtual machine.
 Also, install other linux distributions as well.
-You do not need to keep these vms simply practice.
+You do not need to keep these vms just use this lab to practice.
 Remember, when deleting virtual machines, make sure to select `delete all files` instead of just removing the vms.
 This will make sure that you recover your hard drive space.